 The way the receiver tells the LNB which polarity to align itself to is by sending a DC voltage of either 13 volts (V) or 18 volts (H) via the coax cable that connects the receiver to the LNB.

-8. Is the Willow Creek audio feed Mono or Stereo?
+8. Is the NEXUS event audio feed Mono or Stereo?

-The audio portion of the Willow Creek signal is a full stereo audio (Left / Right) program.
+The audio portion of the NEXUS satellite and streaming signal is a full stereo audio (Left / Right) program.

-9. What if I can see video on the Willow feed but can’t hear the audio?
+9. What if I can see video on the NEXUS feed but can’t hear the audio?

 following procedure to troubleshoot: